ganphys/castep2boltz/README.md

 ### BolztTraP notes

-Once BoltzTraP is installed (please refer to BoltzTraP website for instructions), it needs to be called using the x_trans script:
+Once BoltzTraP is installed (please refer to the BoltzTraP website for more instructions), it needs to be called using the x_trans script:

 ```
 x_trans BolztTraP -f <seedname>
 ```

-The <seedname.intrans> file contains the parameters for the BolzTraP run and can be modified by the user.
-Temperature range and step size can be changed from there.
-If the user wants to add doping levels, please uncomment and edit accordingly the last 3 lines of <seedname.intrans>.
+The <seedname>.intrans file contains the parameters for the BolzTraP run and can be modified by the user.
+Temperature range and step size can be controlled from there.
+If different doping levels need to be tested, please uncomment and edit accordingly the last 3 lines of <seedname>.intrans.
 The tau model line needs to be uncommented but can be left unchanged.

-For spin-polarised calculations, it is necessary to divide the final results by 2.
+For spin-polarised calculations, it is necessary to divide the final results by a factor of 2.

 ## Author